apache/celeborn/web/README.md

 > **⚠️ Important**
 >
 > Before running commands, you must ensure that you are in the front-end directory `incubator-celeborn/web`.
 If not, run `cd web` first.
+>
+> If you need to upgrade the package, please make sure your version of the node and @tsconfig/node{version} consistent, please see https://github.com/tsconfig/bases for details

 ---